bns-hack/moorthi07_whisper-asr-webservice/.bunnyshell/templates/README.md

    <https://bunnyshell.com>

-   Swagger UI from fast api can be accessed from <https://whisper-asr-webservice-whisperasr.bunnyenv.com/docs>
+   Swagger UI from fast api can be accessed from <https://whisper-asr-webservice-whisperasr.bunnyenv.com/docs>  (replace the subdomain name with yours)

    To access the api use like this url with audio_file=xyz.wav/mp3 file attached to the body of the request.